 Christie’s Funeral Home & Crematorium is the oldest continuous business in Yorkton, but is also one of the most modern.
 It has continued to make investments in new and improved facilities in order to exceed customer expectations.

-In 1882 Mr. & Mrs. J. W. Christie, together with their family settled in Yorkton, just ten years after the arrival of the first settlers.
+In 1882 Mr. & Mrs. J. W. Christie, together with their family, settled in Yorkton, just ten years after the arrival of the first settlers.
 A carpenter by trade, Mr. Christie began contracting and many of Yorkton’s early homes and businesses were built by him.
 Yorkton’s first Cottage Hospital, The Collacott Block, The Dunlop Block, and Yorkton Flour Mill were built under his supervision.
-Mr. Christie built hand made caskets until 1897 and was Yorkton’s first licensed undertaker.
-The original Funeral Home established in 1894 and located at 22 -5th Ave North in Yorkton is where these caskets were built and later became a fully functioning funeral home.
+Mr. Christie built hand-made caskets until 1897 and was Yorkton’s first licensed undertaker.
+The original Funeral Home established in 1894 and located at 22-5th Ave North in Yorkton is where these caskets were built and later became a fully functioning funeral home.
 Mr. Christie personally conducted arrangements for most funerals in Yorkton before his retirement in 1930.
 J.W.
-Christie passed away on August 6th, 1938 and the business was succeeded by son, Charlie Christie.
+Christie passed away on August 6th, 1938 and the business was succeeded by his son, Charlie Christie.

 Vern & Kathy felt it was only right to return the funeral home to the original name of Christie’s Funeral Home because after 113 years of continuous business, both were proud and honored to be part of Yorkton’s original heritage.
 They have also kept this establishment an independently owned funeral home and have taken seriously the logo of “A Tradition of Trust.”